Bubble tea Panna Cotta

 Brown sugar boba pearls

-- Using a medium size pot, bring the cream, milk and sugar to a high heat without boiling.
+- Using a medium-size pot, bring the cream, milk and sugar to high heat without boiling.

 - Remove from the heat and place in the teabags, allowing them to steep in the warm cream and milk.
 After about 5 minutes squeeze and remove tea bags.

 - Return pot to the element and bring the heat back up without boiling.
 Sprinkle the gelatine over top and whisk through until completely dissolved.
 Note: Use 3 teaspoons for a softer panna cotta and 4 teaspoons for a firmer dessert.

 - Optional: Strain the mixture into a jug and set aside to cool slightly.

 - If you’re wanting to remove the desserts from ramekins for serving, lightly oil the insides of 6 ramekins before evenly pouring in the mixture.
 If using serving glasses, there’s no need for oiling.
 Place in the fridge and chill overnight or around 5-6 hours.

 - The boba pearls are best prepared before serving.
 So to start, cook tapioca pearl as recommended on their pack, otherwise fill a large pot with water and bring to a boil.
 Add the tapioca pearls to the water and quickly stir to stop pearls from sticking together, then turn the heat down to a light simmer.
 Once the pearls are separated and floating, they only need to be stirred every now and then.
 Continue to cook until pearls are cooked through and tender.
 Depending on the size of the pearls, this may take between 30 minutes to an hour.
 When cooked, rinse thoroughly with cold water to remove excess starch before draining with a colander and setting aside.